Shaitender/Yelp-Dataset-Analysis/README.md

 ![screenshot](screenshots/Ques2_zepresult1.png)

 - What is the average rank (# stars) for businesses within 10 miles of the University of Wisconsin - Madison, by type of business?
 	>Center: University of Wisconsin - Madison
 	>Latitude: 43 04’ 30” N, Longitude: 89 25’ 2” W
 	>Decimal Degrees: Latitude: 43.0766, Longitude: -89.4125
 	>The bounding box for this problem is ~10 miles, which we will loosely define as 10 minutes.
 So the bounding box is a square box, 20 minutes long each side (of longitude and latitude), with UWM at the center.

+	- To do this, first load “yelp_academic_dataset_business.json” and collect “stars”, “categories”, “latitude”, “longitude”.
+For latitude, longitude explicit casting of float and double value was done to bypass the error of Type cast problem.
+	- Flatten the categories, cast it as string, ignore NULL entries.
+	- Calculated the 10 miles distance around the university using google distance measure feature and filtered the data for the specified bounds inside the `%sql` command.
+	- Grouping was used to collect data for each category and then, average # of stars were generated.

 ```scala
 import scala.collection.mutable.WrappedArray
 import spark.implicits._